Legislative Framework for Record Retention Requirements

 In addition, Government Decision no. 905/2017 requires that employee personnel files must be retained at the employer’s headquarters or at a secondary headquarters (if the hiring of employees is performed at the secondary headquarters).
 The personnel file includes documents necessary for employment such as the individual employment contract, additional documents and other documents related to modification, suspension and termination of individual employment contracts, study documents / qualification certificates, and any other document certifying the legality and correctness of the completion in the register.

-The personnel file is not required to be retained in a specific format, but conservative employers retain at least some of the documents in paper format, such as primary employment agreements, job description, addenda, and documents signed by hand.
+The personnel file is not required to be retained in a specific format, but conservative employers retain at least some of the documents in paper format.

 Note that in the event of a labor audit, inspectors can generally request any employment related document.
 Therefore, employment related documents should remain accessible to be given to an inspector, if requested.